 For Roopa, Srini and impact investors all over the world, the next half billion users to come online in India present an enormous opportunity to create impact at scale.
 Tech entrepreneurs just might hold the power to drive that disruptive change.

 This article is based on discussions at our recent event ‘Transforming 500 million lives: Driving large scale social innovation in India’, part of our Insight event series.
-Catch up on the event recording and find out about our future events.
+Listen to the podcast above, catch up on the event recording or find out about our future events.